Yassin-Elmahdy123/2030-Time-Capsule/README.md

 ## Installation
 1. download the HTML file, CSS file and the images folder into a another folder in your computer.
 2. Open the HTML file using any browser you prefer and have fun.
+OR
+1. You can simply visit this webpage through this link: https://yassin-elmahdy123.github.io/2030-Time-Capsule/

 ## Usage
 1. Open the HTML file of the webpage.